danielgros/danielgros/README.md

 ## Hi I'm Daniel :)

-🔭 I’m working on exploring all the different areas within software
+🔭 I’m working on exploring different areas within software

 🌱 I’m currently learning data science

-👯 I’m looking to collaborate on any project that features emerging research
+👯 I’m looking to collaborate on any projects that feature emerging research

 🤔 I’m looking for recommendations of good resources for learning anything and everything about software